axibase/atsd/rule-engine/workday-calendar.md

 ### Example

-The example below illustrates a custom holiday calendar for the [New York Stock Exchange](https://www.nyse.com/markets/hours-calendars).
+The example below illustrates a custom workday calendar for the [New York Stock Exchange](https://www.nyse.com/markets/hours-calendars).

 The calendar is named `nyse.json` and can be accessed under the `nyse` key, for example `now.is_workday('nyse')`.